Francis Maude: Elevation to the Lords

-In February 2015, Maude announced he would be standing down at the general election three months later.
-Following the election, on 14 May 2015, Maude was elevated to the House of Lords and he was created, by letters patent, Baron Maude of Horsham, of Shipley in the County of West Sussex on 26 May 2015.
+Maude did not seek re-election as an MP at the 2015 general election.
+In May 2015, Maude was elevated to the House of Lords and he was created, by letters patent, Baron Maude of Horsham, of Shipley in the County of West Sussex on 26 May 2015.
 This allowed him to be appointed as Minister of State for Trade and Investment jointly at the Department for Business, Innovation and Skills and the Foreign and Commonwealth Office, replacing Lord Livingston of Parkhead.
 Nine months later, Maude announced his resignation from this post on 10 February 2016, to be replaced by Mark Price.

 Career outside of Parliament: 2016–present

 Since leaving his role as Minister for Trade and Investment in March 2016, Maude has begun a number of new business roles, including serving as an advisory board member at OakNorth Bank which deals with business and property finance, and specialises in supporting the UK's growth businesses since September 2016.
 He has been an advisory board member at Anvest Partners, a real estate investment company since May 2016, and a Senior Adviser with Covington & Burling LLP, a business and corporate law firm since November 2016.
 He has also been a Non Executive Chairman at Cogent Elliott Group Ltd, an advertising agency, since November 2016.

-Maude's primary occupation since leaving politics is his role as the co-founder and chairman of Francis Maude Associates, which he runs with his former special advisor Simone Finn, Baroness Finn.
+Maude's primary occupation since leaving politics is his role as the co-founder and chairman of Francis Maude Associates, which he runs with his former special adviser Simone Finn, Baroness Finn.
 It is a consulting firm specialising in government efficiency and reform around the world, with its work based on Maude's experience as Minister for the Cabinet Office.

 Following the resignation of Dominic Raab, Lord Maude suggested the UK Civil Service should alter its rules on impartiality and continuity under different governments.

 Lord Maude endorsed the campaign of Kemi Badenoch in the 2024 Conservative Party leadership election.